jocelynmallon/twitchtv-prezto/README.md

 Commands/Usage:
 ------

-* ttv_setup *user* - downloads a list of channels the given user follows, and parse the list for use with zsh completion

-        ttv-setup your_twitch_username

 * ttv *stream* - used to open/watch the given stream using livestreamer

         ttv gamesdonequick

+* ttv-setup *user* - downloads a list of channels the given user follows, and parse the list for use with zsh completion

+        ttv-setup your_twitch_username

+* ttv-save *stream* - manually add/save an entry to your cached/saved streams list.

+        ttv-save foo

+* ttv-delete *stream* - manually delete an entry from your cached/saved streams list.

+        ttv-delete foo

 Notes/Tips:
 -----------